mui/mui-x/README.md

 #### Pro plan

 MUI X Pro expands on the Community version with more advanced features and functionality.
-The Data Grid Pro comes with multi-filtering, multi-sorting, column resizing, and column pinning; you also gain access to the Date and Time Range Picker components,advanced Charts, and drag-and-drop reordering for the Tree View.
+The Data Grid Pro comes with multi-filtering, multi-sorting, column resizing, and column pinning; you also gain access to the Date and Time Range Picker components, advanced Charts, and drag-and-drop reordering for the Tree View.

 The Pro version is available under a commercial license—visit the [Pricing page](https://mui.com/pricing/) for details.